|Major Groups > Gilled Mushrooms > Pale-Spored > Tricholoma > Tricholoma squarrulosum|

 by Michael Kuo

-Cap: 2-10 cm; broadly convex to nearly flat when mature; dry; grayish underneath a dense covering of dark gray to nearly black fibers and scales; the margin inrolled and hairy when young.
+Cap: 2.5–8 cm; convex, becoming broadly convex to nearly flat when mature; dry; grayish underneath a dense covering of dark gray to nearly black fibers and scales; the margin inrolled and hairy, especially when young.

-Stem: 4-8 cm long; .5-1.5 cm thick; more or less equal, or somewhat swollen below; with gray to nearly black fibers and scales over a grayish to whitish ground color; dry.
+Stem: 3–6 cm long; 0.5–2 cm thick; more or less equal above a swollen base; dry; with gray to nearly black fibrils and scales over a grayish to whitish ground color; sometimes staining red near the base; basal mycelium white.

 Spore Print: White.